 In tax credit scholarship programs, the state provides tax credits to businesses and individuals who donate to scholarship-granting organizations.
 These organizations, which are usually nonprofits, then award scholarships to parents.
 In other words, by letting businesses and individuals reduce their annual tax liability through donations to a scholarship organization, the state encourages citizens to support educational choice.

-- The Institute for Justice has intervened in nine lawsuits to protect tax-credit scholarships in court, including a case that prevailed at the U.S. Supreme Court.
+- The Institute for Justice has intervened in nine lawsuits to protect tax-credit scholarships in court.

-- Across the nation, nearly 220,000 students in 16 states benefit from a tax credit scholarship.
+- Across the nation, nearly 290,000 students in 18 states benefit from a tax–credit scholarship programs.

 The U.S. Supreme Court has limited opponents’ ability to challenge tax-credit scholarships as unconstitutional in federal courts.
 In Arizona Christian School Tuition Organization v.
 Winn, the Court ruled that the plaintiffs did not have standing and dismissed a lawsuit attacking Arizona’s successful and popular private school scholarship tax-credit program.
 That 2011 decision protects these programs from most federal court challenges.